ToanNham/ToanNham/README.md

 # Hi, I'm Toan Nham 👋

 I'm a college who is passionate about coding, computers, and machine learning.
-Some technologies I enjoy working with include [techs you like].
+Some languanges I enjoy working with include Python and C++.

 ## 🌱 I’m currently learning ...
 - Technical Writing